uberflip-kumaran/FullStack/README.md

 ## Task Requirements

 1. You are required to write the code on Register page that makes a request to your Register API endpoint that allows the user to registers with a valid:
-   Email, First Name, Last Name, Password.
+   Email, First Name, Last Name, and Password.
 Password must be encrypted in the database.

    <img src="assets/registerPage.png" alt="Register Page" style="height: 250px; width:350px;"/>